 Spare the Air encompasses seven full Bay Area counties as well as half of Solano and Sonoma counties.
 Counties are organized into five reporting zones, with the Air Quality Forecast Map showing the air quality forecast for the region.

 The best way to improve air quality on a daily basis is to drive less.
 Cars, light duty trucks, and other vehicles are the biggest source of air pollution, contributing 75 percent of emissions.
 Change up your commute and help the Bay Area breathe a little easier.

-Emissions from cars, trucks, construction equipment, gas stations, refineries, and other sources include organic compounds that create ground-level ozone, or “smog,” when they react with oxides of nitrogen and sunlight.
+Emissions from cars, trucks, construction equipment, gas stations, refineries, and other sources include organic compounds and oxides of nitrogen that create ground-level ozone, or “smog,” when they react with sunlight.

 While ozone is produced every day, cooler temperatures and steady winds normally keep it from building up to unhealthy concentrations.
 During the Bay Area’s warmer months between April and October, the longer, hotter days mean that ozone can accumulate to levels that violate federal health-based standards.
 When this is expected to happen, a Spare the Air Alert is called.
 Learn more about ozone effects on health.

 From November to February, the primary air pollutant is particulate matter, or “soot.”
 Particulate matter is made up of microscopic solid or liquid particles.
 Particles less than 10 micrometers in diameter can cause significant health problems, with “fine” particles measured under 2.5 micrometers considered the most dangerous.

 Fine particles can easily bypass the body’s natural filters in the nose and throat.
 Instead, they are inhaled into the lungs, where they can enter the bloodstream.
 Learn more about the health risks of particulate matter.